roma-glushko/roma-glushko.github.io/content/blog/heap/index.md

             parent_idx -= 1
 ```

+Complexity of heap inserting algorithm is $\Theta(log(n))$ since at each interactions we traversal another tree level.

 ## Extracting The Max Element

 The key method of the heap is extracting the max element.
 Because of the heap property, the max element should always stay that the top of the heap.
 So it's as simple as call `self.items[0]` to get it.